 Colonial style: Traditional plants and structured paths tie a symmetrically designed house to its garden

 A mother of four children, Selena Dwight wanted to create a sense of order in front of her Colonial home that wasn’t always possible indoors.
-She had already redesigned the bedlines in front of this traditionally styled home.
+She had already redesigned the bed lines in front of this traditionally styled home.
 My job was to design the plantings.
 I also added the picket fence and arbor, and edged the neatly manicured lawn with bricks to match the front walk, which really helped tie the house and landscape together.
 These hardscaping elements also gave structure to the garden.

 In keeping with the historic style of the house, we focused on plants that were traditional in Colonial times.
 Boxwoods were the most obvious choice for establishing a foundation of evergreens.
 Roses were planted against the fence, which features hoop arches to give them additional support as they grow.
 Clematis montana combines nicely with the roses, which will grow up to cover the arbor.
-Lavender, punctuated with standard roses for a touch of formality, anchor the beds on either side of the front porch.
+Lavender, punctuated with standard roses for a touch of formality, anchors the beds on either side of the front porch.
 All of the plantings are carefully balanced to suit the symmetry of the house.
-And finally, we added a small cutting garden in the sunny side yard, which is accessed from the front yard.
+Finally, we added a small cutting garden in the sunny side yard, which is accessed from the front yard.